fbpx

 Managing And Controlling Your Asthma

 Asthma is defined as a chronic condition, which means that you need to continuously monitor and manage your asthma throughout your lifetime.
-While there is currently no cure for asthma, with proper treatment and management you can effectively control your asthma and live symptom-free.

 Asthma treatment is successful if you learn all you can about your asthma including: symptoms, triggers, medications and ongoing asthma management to achieve control.
-You—and you alone—know how you feel and how your asthma is affecting you, and you need to be responsible for acting when your asthma is not in good control.
+Many people with asthma believe that their asthma is controlled but they might be accepting levels of control that fall short.

 How To Tell If Your Asthma Is Well Controlled